 If you have a vacation planned, you can tell them about this too.
 It’s totally normal to get time off if you already planned a trip.

 However, as a general rule of thumb, you want to be able to start within one month from the time you accept a job offer.
-If you’re telling an employer that you won’t be available to start for 1-2 months or more, it could be a problem.
+If you’re telling an employer in your phone interview that you won’t be available to start for 1-2 months, it could be a problem.

 “I’d need to give my current employer a two-week notice, and then I was hoping to take one week off before starting.
 So I could be available to start three weeks after a job offer is accepted.”

 “I could begin one week after accepting a job offer.
 I do have a vacation scheduled in late May, so I would just need to take a week off during that time, but I could start before then.”

 Question 11: “What questions do you have for me?”